qinwang/gitlab-ce/doc/development/documentation/structure.md

 - Crosslinked from the higher-level index (e.g., Issue Boards docs should be linked from Issues; Prometheus docs should be linked from Monitoring; CI/CD tutorials should be linked from CI/CD examples)
+  - When referencing other GitLab products and features, link to their respective docs; when referrencing third-party products or technologies, link out to their external sites, documentation, and resources.
 - The headings are clear.
 E.g., "App testing" is a bad heading, "Testing an application with GitLab CI/CD" is much better.
 Think of something someone will search for and use these keywords in the headings.